sathvik3103/CELPIP-Writing-tool/README.md

 # CELPIP Writing Task Evaluator

-A Generative AI application built to help users practice and evaluate their CELPIP writing tasks according to the official guidelines/rubric prescribed by CELPIP
+A Generative AI application built to help users practice and evaluate their CELPIP writing tasks according to the official guidelines/rubric prescribed by CELPIP.

 ## Features